Input

 Designed for certification bodies.

 Authority remains with the certifier.
 IntegraLayer does not issue certifications, does not judge compliance, and does not replace your existing platform.
-We sit above it.

 The Problem

 Certification marks are relied on by consumers, auditors, procurement teams, and regulators to confirm valid participation in a certification program.
-When certificates expire or are revoked, marks often remain visible — with no public way to confirm current status.
+When certificates expire or are revoked, marks often remain visible, with no public way to confirm current status.

 Verification falls back to internal lookups, emails, or static PDFs.
 There is no neutral reference point.

 When questions surface publicly, Legal is left to defend mark usage without a verifiable artifact.
-That's when it reaches the Board.

 Regulatory Context